WHO chief: Lack of help for Tigray crisis due to skin color

 Associated Press

-In an emotional statement at a press briefing, WHO Director-General Tedros Adhanom Ghebreyesus – himself an Ethnic Tigrayan – said the situation caused by the ongoing conflict in his home country is worse than any other humanitarian crisis in the world.
+In an emotional statement at a press briefing, WHO Director-General Tedros Adhanom Ghebreyesus — himself an ethnic Tigrayan — said the situation caused by the conflict in his home country is worse than any other humanitarian crisis in the world.

 Tedros asserted that the 6 million people in Tigray essentially cut off from the world have been “under siege” for the last 21 months.
 He described the Ukraine conflict as a crisis that has the global community potentially “sleepwalking into a nuclear war” that could be “the mother of all problems,” but argued the disaster in Tigray was far worse.